mahakanakala/toxins/README.md

     ├── output
     │   ├── features              <- Fitted and serialized features
-    │   ├── models                <- Trained and serialized models, model predictions, or model summaries │   └── reports               <- Generated analyses as HTML, PDF, LaTeX, etc.
+    │   ├── models                <- Trained and serialized models, model predictions, or model summaries │   └── reports               <- Generated analyses as HTML, PDF, LaTeX, text, etc.
-    │       └── figures           <- Generated graphics and figures to be used in reporting │
+    │       └── visuals           <- Generated graphics and figures to be used in reporting
+    |           └── dynamic       <- Generated interactive visualizations (HTML used in the website)
+    |           └── static        <- Generated static visualizations
+    │
     ├── pipelines                 <- Pipelines and data workflows.
     │   ├── Pipfile               <- The Pipfile for reproducing the pipelines environment